-- a.
-Be offered to both full-time and part-time education support professionals - b.
-Be designed, directed, and differentiated to meet the needs of affected professionals at each site - c.
-Ensure that education support professionals have a decisive voice at every stage of the planning, implementation, evaluation, and modification - d.
-Be ongoing throughout the school year and made available by both the states and school districts or through community partners such as community colleges, cultural institutions, and business resources - e.
-Be offered during regular work hours (on designated school or district professional development days) or compensated when offered outside of regular work hours - f.
-Be incorporated into and aligned with (not added to) professional work expectations - g.
-Support education support professionals in meeting the needs of the whole student - h.
-Be standards-referenced and incorporate effective practices, relevant data, and current research - i.
-Be supported by adequate resources - j.
-Be relevant - k.
-Stimulate intellectual development and leadership capacity - 1.
-Balance individual career goals with the needs of the school and district - m.
-Provide- - Training and ongoing support for the use of technology - Opportunities to assume new roles and career paths, including leadership positions - Opportunities for training by licensed health professionals in basic emergency lifesaving techniques, including CPR, AEDS, epinephrine injections, opioid antagonist medications (such as Narcan), and seizure management.
+- Be offered to both full-time and part-time education support professionals - Be designed, directed, and differentiated to meet the b. needs of affected professionals at each site - Ensure that education support professionals have a decisive voice at every stage of the planning, implementation, evaluation, and modification - Be ongoing throughout the school year and made available by both the states and school districts or

+- through community partners such as community colleges, cultural institutions, and business resources - Be offered during regular work hours (on designated school or district professional development days) or compensated when offered outside of regular work hours - Be incorporated into and aligned with (not added to) professional work expectations - Support education support professionals in meeting the needs of the whole student - Be standards-referenced and incorporate effective h. practices, relevant data, and current research - Be supported by adequate resources i. - Be relevant j.

+- Stimulate intellectual development and leadership k. capacity - 1.
+Balance individual career goals with the needs of the school and district - Providem. - Training and ongoing support for the use of - Opportunities to assume new roles and career paths, including leadership positions - Opportunities for training by licensed health professionals in basic emergency lifesaving techniques, including CPR, AEDS, epinephrine injections, opioid antagonist medications (such as Narcan), and seizure management.
 (1998, 2018)

-D-17.
+D-18.
 Professional Development Resource Services